The Urbanaut® Monorail

 F. Vehicle Mechanical, Electrical and Control

-1. Primary power: 750 AC, substation line voltage mounted to inside of guideway applying insulated power rails
+1. Primary power: 750 AC, substation line voltage mounted to guide rail or inside of guideway

-2. Propulsion: Alt I: Powerful magnet motor, in-wheel direct drive propulsion
+2. Propulsion: Alt I: Powerful electromagnetic motor, in-wheel direct

 Alt II: Maglev linear induction motor (MLIM)